Art Links!

 (Italics text are series that are finished)

 - Blind Alley - created by one of my favorite artists kumerish/Adam de Souza, a Peanuts inspired comic about a handful of children living in Blind Alley.
-(Please consider checking out his other work!
+(Please also consider checking out his other work!
 The Gulf is one of my favorite summer reads!)

 - Condiment Raccoon - food based comics in raccoon form that sometimes include recipes.